-In preparation for this summer season, you may already be starting to gear up for hiring temporary workers.
-Seasonal hiring already has inherent challenges, but with unemployment at a 17-year low, this summer may be more difficult than most.
+In preparation for this holiday season, you may already be starting to gear up for hiring temporary workers.
+Seasonal hiring already has inherent challenges, but with unemployment at a 17-year low, this winter may be more difficult than most.

 As the gig economy grows, employers are facing increased pressures to attract quality talent.
 In a worker dominated market, businesses need to do everything right in order to attract and hold onto the best talent.
 We’ve help hundreds of customers better manage their temporary workers.
 We want to take a moment to share our top 10 tips for hiring and retaining quality seasonal workers.